StefanNerman/chessgame-react/README.md

-# chessgame-react
+# Chess game
-Chess game react component
+This is a chess game react component built with react and typescript.